jackdewinter/pymarkdown/readme.md

   - different image link types, with variations on their values
   - 525 with text and other inlines before and after
   - need "full" example of image
-- track down uses of rehydrate_index in consistency checks and make to have cases to verify that each is updating properly, including multi

 ## Bugs - Character Entities